 Karp says that generally, the idea that the CEC program is meant to be educational rather than punitive falls in line with the philosophy’s precepts.
 But, although he hasn’t seen the program’s content, he is skeptical of its claim to be a restorative-justice solution.

-“The true impact from restorative justice comes from a face-to-face discussion of the impact of a person’s behavior on others.”
 One big issue is the program’s online aspect (it’s also reportedly available on paper).
 “The true impact from restorative justice comes from a face-to-face discussion of the impact of a person’s behavior on others,” Karp says.
 “What we generally know about prevention-based programming is that online educational workshops are not effective in changing behavior.”

 Then there’s the question of the money paid by the alleged offender.
 Restitution, as traditionally understood, is payment for losses.
 “The person caught shoplifting never got the item out of the store, so there is no direct loss that the person is responsible for reimbursing,” he says.

 “There is a cost associated with loss prevention, but that cost is not specified and it is unclear what the obligation of one shoplifter is toward that overall cost,” he adds.
 With all of this uncertainty, he says, ” it is easy to see how other motives can appear,” such as financial gain for the retailers, and for CEC (The security company also receives a cut).
 Karp calls the CEC solution more of a fine combined with an “untested” rehabilitation program, rather than true restorative justice.

 A big retail store is not the best setting for restorative justice